-At 1:30 P.M., a carbonaceous chondrite fell in the Federated SSR, USSR.
-Only two stones with a combined weight of 1,165.6 g were recovered, while three other small stones were reportedly destroyed.
-This CM chondrite is unusual in exhibiting a brecciated texture over a large field of view.
 Olivine and pyroxene in Boriskino are essentially Fe-free, occurring as forsterite and enstatite.
-According to Ohnishi and Kazushige (2003), enstatite has been aqueously altered to serpentine by relatively low pH fluids that are enriched in Fe and depleted in Na and Si (smectite is produced at higher pH values and higher Na contents as in the CV group).
+According to Ohnishi and Kazushige (2003), enstatite has been aqueously altered to serpentine by relatively low-pH fluids enriched in Fe and depleted in Na and Si (smectite is produced at higher pH values and higher Na contents as occurs in the CV group).
 Iron is present mainly within the serpentine-like phyllosilicates, with a minor amount present in magnetite.
 It is thought that magnetite was produced by the oxidation of FeS during low-temperature aqueous alteration processes, although some could have a nebular origin (Hyman and Rowe, 1983).
-Since Boriskino has one of the lowest magnetite contents of any CM chondrite, it probably experienced a relatively moderate degree of parent body alteration.
+Considering that Boriskino has one of the lowest magnetite contents of any CM chondrite, it probably experienced a relatively moderate degree of parent body alteration.

 Similar to other CM chondrites, a presolar nanodiamond phase is present in Boriskino that contains the noble gases Xe and Ar, which were implanted at various energies corresponding to different interstellar events.
 A new noble gas component with intermediate characteristics has recently been identified in nanodiamond fractions from Boriskino (Fisenko et al., 2002).

 Current studies suggest that both cometary dust and meteorites should be produced from the disruption of Jupiter-family comets which originate in the Kuiper belt.
-Studies have shown that Antarctic micrometeorites have a similar carbonaceous chondrite:ordinary chondrite ratio ((~7:1) as the composition of zodiacal dust (M.M.M.
+Studies have shown that Antarctic micrometeorites have a similar carbonaceous chondrite:ordinary chondrite ratio (~7:1) as the composition of zodiacal dust (M.M.M.
 Meier, 2014).
 Based on observational evidence and current modeling, it is thought that comets should be dark in color and have a low density and strength, a high porosity, a solar ratio of elements, an elevated ratio of C, H, O, and N, a high interstellar grain content, anhydrous and highly unequilibrated silicates, few to no chondrules, and a low cosmic-ray exposure age (<10 m.y.).
-Both the CI and CM groups of meteorites exhibit characteristics which are consistent with the above descriptions.
+Meteorites from both the CI and CM groups exhibit characteristics that are consistent with the above descriptions.

 The main mass of Boroskino is curated at the Academy of Sciences in Moscow, while no more than 3.8 g is kept at other institutions (Macke et al., 2011).
 The photo above shows the interior of a 0.146 g fragment of Boriskino.